qdrant/landing_page/qdrant-landing/content/documentation/frameworks/memgpt.md

 ## Usage

-You can configure MemGPT to use either a Qdrant server or an in-memory instance via the `memgpt configure` command.
+You can configure MemGPT to use either a Qdrant server or an in-memory instance with the `memgpt configure` command.

-#### Configuring the Qdrant server.
+#### Configuring the Qdrant server

+When you run `memgpt configure`, go through the prompts as described in the [MemGPT configuration documentation](https://memgpt.readme.io/docs/config).
+After you address several `memgpt` questions, you come to the following `memgpt` prompts:

 ```console
 ?
 Select storage backend for archival data: qdrant